EF Extensions - Configuring Options

 Overriding Your Options

-One common mistake we often see—especially when configuring global options—is unintentionally overriding the previous configuration.
+One common mistake we often see — especially when configuring global options — is unintentionally overriding a previous configuration.

-To fix this, make sure you configure everything within the same builder:
+To fix this, make sure you configure everything within the same builder.
+Global options are typically configured once during application startup.

 This way, all your global settings are applied at once without accidentally discarding any previous values.